15 Natural Remedies for Fungal Skin Infections

 You may also be interested in: Learn How to Treat Foot Fungust With These Home Remedies

 15 remedies to cure skin fungus

 It’s very important to remember that fungal skin infections should be treated by a doctor or dermatologist.
 While there are some natural remedies that can alleviate your symptoms, you need medical treatment to get rid of the infection.

-A study from the American Journal of Clinical Nutrition found that nutrition is a determining factor in your body’s immune response.
-So, nutrients like zinc, selenium, iron, copper, vitamins A, C, E, B-6, and folic acid play an important role in keeping your immune system healthy.
+As a study from the American Journal of Clinical Nutrition found, nutrition is a determining factor in your body’s immune response.
+So, nutrients like zinc, selenium, iron, copper, vitamins A, C, E, B6, and folic acid play an important role in keeping your immune system healthy.